CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Overview.md

 ## Prerequisites

-Participants should have:
-Basic knowledge and understanding of the following
+Participants should have basic knowledge and understanding of the following:

  - Azure Portal
  - Azure AI Studio